 Tomato and Bread Soup (Pappa al Pomodoro)

-Tomato and Bread Soup is a testament to the simplicity that creates perfection: basic, seasonal ingredients that combine in a balance of flavors and textures.
-It's a dish that doesn't require complications, but satisfies the palate with the freshness of the tomato and the depth of the olive oil, ingredients that Ago cherishes as pillars of Italian cuisine.
+Tomato and Bread Soup is a testament to the simplicity that creates perfection: basic, seasonal ingredients combined in a balance of flavors and textures.
+It's a dish that doesn't require complications but satisfies the palate with the freshness of the tomato and the depth of the olive oil, ingredients that Ago cherishes as pillars of Italian cuisine.
 Prepare this soup and you'll discover how a traditional first course can be both comforting and full of aromas, perfect for those who love cooking with heart and mind.

 Instructions